cypnk/Cabin-Life/Three-phase Assembly/README.md

 Tools:
 * Crimping tool if crimped lugs are used
-* Soldering iron and solder6.35
+* Soldering iron and acid-free solder
 * Hand drill
-* Bits matching the selected cable lug holes
+* Drill bits matching the selected cable lug holes
-* Bit matching the tightening screw of the locking collars
+* Screwdriver or hex key (allen wrench) matching the tightening screw of the locking collars
 * Hole saw with a diameter slightly larger than the selected locking collars
 * Hand saw or router
 * Wire stripping tool or box cutter